web3eye-io/res-peer/README.md

 * Comment content
   * The comment is also content, but with less weight to the network, so post a comment earn less credits compare to an origin content

 Basically, credits are invaluable in the network.
-It's valuable only when the mall set exchange rate between the credit and the Linera token.
-After that when user buy asset from the mall, they can pay with Linera Token, combined with credits.
+It's valuable only when the market set exchange rate between the credit and the Linera token.
+After that when user buy asset from the market, they can pay with Linera Token, combined with credits.

 Each credits amount has its alive time.
 User's balance will only contain amounts which is not expired.
 We have two options to the expired credits: return to total supply, or burn it.
 But it's a bit early to decide which one we should fulfill due to we still lack of enough thoughts about the use cases.

 ## Market

 ResPeer provides a market to producers.
 Beside publishing content, producer can also put their works on shelves with Linera token price.
 Exchange rate between credits and Linera token will be set through DAO.
-After that when user want to buy assets from the mall, they can pay with Linera token, combined with credits if they already earn some.
+After that when user want to buy assets from the market, they can pay with Linera token, combined with credits if they already earn some.
 A fix ratio of the total amount of each market transaction will be deposited to fundation, the used as rewards to the content author, the reviewer, and the activity winner.

 ## Reader Club